Reaching out for help

 Urgent on the day appointments called ‘duty counselling’ are available between 1 pm and 4 pm every weekday.
 For acute mental health crisis after hours, phone Te Haika on 0800 745 477.

-Free call or text 1737 to speak with a trained counsellor.
+Free call or text 1737 to speak with a trained counsellor at the national 1737, need to talk? service.
 You can access this service for yourself and when you are supporting others.
 This helpline operates 24 hours a day, seven days a week.

 Safe to Talk

 Safe to Talk is a free service that provides advice, support and confidential information to people who have been affected by sexual harm.
 Safe to Talk can connect you with further support in your community, and you can use this service anonymously.
 Call 0800 044 334 or text 4334 for 24/7 access to trained professionals.